 Then, Patti intertwines this endearing phrasing with casual mentions of food we southerners know so well.
 What good southerner hasn’t had watermelon rind pickles served son a cut glass pickle tray, BBQ sandwiches from The Pig, and casseroles with Ritz cracker crusts from the local Junior League cookbook.

 This book has all the right elements – falls and redemptions, sagging clotheslines, busybodies, homebodies, social strictures, outcasts and a few emus thrown in for good measure.
 Are you hooked yet?

 Reba Hull Campbell is president of the Medway Group, a big word nerd and avid summertime reader.
-This is the first of (what she hopes will be) a dozen or so “Blink Book Reviews” for the summer.
+This review is part of her summer reading discipline to get off the screen and back to books in a dozen or so “Blink Book Reviews”.
 She’s challenging herself to keep them to 300-ish words so readers can skim them in a couple of blinks.
-Her choice of this book has a bit of a backstory to it.
-Read it here.
+Reach Reba at email@example.com.

 This content is being shared through the S.C.
 News Exchange and is for use in SCPA member publications.
 Please use appropriate bylines and credit lines.